ART 19B: ACRYLIC PAINTING I

 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments

-Copy of a master traditional or contemporary acrylic painting: research the artwork, the artist, the style, subject matter, content and context; write an essay or paper describing the artwork; write a self critique describing the process of making an artist copy or study.
+Copy of a contemporary abstract acrylic painting: research the artwork, the artist, the style, subject matter, content, and context; write an essay or paper describing the artwork; write a self critique describing the process of making an artist copy or study.